St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Equations of Motion: Coupled (but Equivalent) (Anti-)BRST Invariant Lagrangian Densities

 It is evident that we obtain the following relationships using the straightforward algebra

 which are nothing but the (anti-)BRST invariant CF-type restrictions that are responsible for the absolute anticommutativity (i.e. $\{s_b, \, s_{ab} \} = 0$) of the (anti-)BRST symmetry transformations $[s_{(a)b}]$.
-Furthermore, we obtain the following {\it common} EL-EoMs from the Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$, namely;
+Furthermore, we obtain the following {\it common} EL-EoMs from the coupled (but equivalent) Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$, namely;